mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 In addition, you have advantage on any concentration checks made to maintain this spell.

 ##### Heightened Spell
-***Cost: 3 points / creature***
+***Cost: 3–5 points / creature***
 When you cast a spell that forces other creatures to make a saving throw, you can intensify the spell's full force on some of those creatures.

 To do so, you must spend 3 sorcery points for each creature that you want to affect.
-A chosen creature has disadvantage on any saving throws directly induced by the spell.
+A chosen creature has disadvantage on any saving throws directly induced by the spell until the start of your next turn.

+You can instead spend 5 sorcery points per creature to make them automatically fail any saving throws directly induced by the spell until the start of your next turn.

 ##### Instinctive Spell
 ***Cost: Variable***
-You can spend a number of sorcery points equal to the spell's conversion rate to cast any spell on the sorcerer spell list – even if you haven't learned the spell.
+You can spend a number of sorcery points equal to the spell's conversion rate to cast any spell on the sorcerer spell list — even if you haven't learned the spell.

-As normal, you must spend the associated level spell slot.
+As normal, you must spend the associated level spell slot when you cast the spell.

 This metamagic's cost is 1 sorcery point if the spell that you cast is a cantrip.